smartlyio/full-stack-open-pokedex/exercise1.md

 >>>
-testing markdown, this is the first time that writting markdown in vscode which is amazing ! thanks for having me !
+testing markdown, this is the first time that writting markdown in vscode which is amazing ! thanks for having me !s
 >>>